open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

   - **Value Proposition:**
     - The OSS library author can reuse OTEL-defined attributes and signals, integrating them with custom signals tailored to their library.
-    - Publishing a semantic convention registry for the library simplifies the integration process for developers, making it easier to adopt and use the library in a consistent and standardized way.
+    - Publishing a registry for the library simplifies the integration process for developers, making it easier to adopt and use the library in a consistent and standardized way.
     - This approach also increases the attractiveness, visibility and usability of the library within the community.

 4. **Enterprise Application:**
   - **Value Proposition:**
-    - Enterprises can leverage the concept of semantic convention registries to import external registries and simplify their observability integration.
+    - Enterprises can leverage the concept of registries to import external registries and simplify their observability integration.
     - By creating internal registries, enterprises can define custom signals that align with their specific needs and share these across teams and products, fostering internal consistency.
     - This capability enhances collaboration and streamlines the observability practices within the organization.